Using ml5.js with p5.js 2.0: Now with Async Model Constructors

 faceMesh = ml5.faceMesh({ detectionConfidence: 0.9 });

-Still nothing to worry about — you can still use the on model loaded callback.
+}For users using ml5.js without p5.js?
+Still nothing to worry about — you can still use the model loaded callback.

 ml5.faceMesh({ detectionConfidence: 0.9, callback: model });